DigiBP/Team-Strawberries/README.md

 # The 'To-Be-Process':

-There is a high need to improve process to make it more time efficient and improve its performance.
-After evaluating the As-Is-Process our team found a few tasks that had a potential for automization and digitization that can decrease its complexity.
+After evaluating the As-Is-Process our team found a few tasks that had a potential for automization and digitization decreasing its complexity, saving time and improving overall process performance.
 In this way the tasks are going to be user-friendly and also transparent.
 Following are the steps taken from our team, to automize/digitize the process.

 ### Process Digitization & Automation